nosarthur/gita/README.md

 This tool does two things

 - display the status of multiple git repos such as branch, modification, commit message side by side
-- delegate git commands for the repos from any working directory
+- delegate git commands from any working directory

 ![gita screenshot](https://github.com/nosarthur/gita/raw/master/screenshot.png)

 Here the colors denote the 5 situations between local and remote branches:

-- white: the local branch has no remote branch.
+- white: local branch has no remote branch
-- green: the local branch is the same as the remote branch.
+- green: local branch is the same as remote branch
-- red: the local branch has diverged from the remote branch.
+- red: local branch has diverged from remote branch
-- purple: the local branch is ahead of the remote branch (good for push).
+- purple: local branch is ahead of remote branch (good for push)
-- yellow: the local branch is behind the remote branch (good for merge).
+- yellow: local branch is behind remote branch (good for merge)

 The choice of purple for ahead and yellow for behind is motivated by [blueshift](https://en.wikipedia.org/wiki/Blueshift) and [redshift](https://en.wikipedia.org/wiki/Redshift), using green as baseline.

-The additional status symbols have the following meaning:
+The additional status symbols denote

 - `+`: staged changes
 - `*`: unstaged changes